Back Pain and Injuries

 A chiropractor can help treat back pain at almost any time.
 In fact, many people don’t wait until they’re in extreme pain before visiting their local chiropractor.
 There are three basic times where it’s a good idea to seek chiropractic care:

-• Preventative care
+• Preventative back care

-• While experiencing pain
+• While experiencing back pain

-If you’ve suffered a back injury or have chronic pain, then you may want to do whatever you can to prevent another flare-up.
+If you’ve suffered a back injury or have chronic back pain, then you may want to do whatever you can to prevent another flare-up.
 Regular chiropractic adjustments can help maintain proper alignment and prevent problems.
 If you’re actively experiencing pain then your chiropractor will evaluate your symptoms and create a treatment plan, often involving spinal manipulation and sometimes physical therapy.
 After the issue is resolved, your chiropractor may recommend follow-up appointments for additional spinal adjustments or time with a physical therapist to prevent relapse or reinjury.

 What Types of Chiropractic Treatments Do We Offer?